brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-chris-martin.md

       came out from Ahsahta Press in 2017.
 Her second book, Descent, is a winner of the 2019 Tarpaulin Sky Book Awards and came out from Tarpaulin Sky Press in June, 2020
+  - person: farid-matuk
+    event_bio: Farid Matuk teaches in the MFA program at the University of Arizona is the author of the poetry collections This Isa Nice Neighborhood (Letter Machine Editions, 2010) and The Real Horse (University of Arizona Press, 2018).
+His work has been supported with grants and residencies from UC Berkeley, the Headlands Center for the Arts, and the Lannan Foundation.
+      Matuk’s book-arts collaboration with Colombian artist Nancy Friedemann-Sánchez is forthcoming in 2021 from Singing Saw Press.
 date: 2020-12-09 13:00:00 -0500
 end_date: 2020-12-09 14:00:00 -0500
 series: 191